-The Acorn Group, consisting of Acorn Recruitment Ltd, Acorn Global Ltd, Acorn Rail Ltd. part of the French based Synergie group, is committed to zero tolerance against human trafficking and worker exploitation.
+The Acorn (Synergie UK Ltd) consisting of Acorn Recruitment Ltd, Acorn Global Ltd, Acorn Rail Ltd part of the French based

 - Acorn is a business partner of Stronger Together.
 Stronger Together is a multi-stakeholder initiative aiming to reduce modern slavery.